How Customer Loyalty Programs Work and Why Your Salon Needs One

 Did you know, it is six times more expensive to win a new client than to retain an existing one?
 Not only that, but returning clients spend 67% more than new customers.
 In light of these statistics, it goes without saying that customer loyalty pays off.
 Focusing your marketing strategies on customer retention can give your salon a quantum leap.

-What Is a Customer Loyalty Program?
+What is a Salon Loyalty Program?

 According to the 2017 Loyalty Report, the average consumer is involved in at least fourteen loyalty programs.
 However, he or she has the capacity to participate in only seven.
 Investing enough time and money in value added customer loyalty programs is the key to holding on to your customers.